 St. Louis Blues (42-22-12) at Vancouver Canucks (41-28-6)

-TV: SN, NBCSN, FS-MW Stream live sports and exclusive originals on ESPN+.
+TV: NBCSN, CBC, SN, FS-MW Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Vancouver Canucks and the St. Louis Blues meet in game three of their Western Conference quarter-final series from Rogers Place on Sunday night.
+The Vancouver Canucks and St. Louis Blues meet Monday in game four of the NHL West First Round at the Rogers Place.